hutonahill/Cosmere-MTG-Cards/Stormlight Deck/Shallan Davar.md

 Creature - Human Spy

-w, tap: You may attack with with up to 3 creatures face down in any order you wish (you may shuffle these in secret).
+b, tap: You may attack with with up to 3 creatures face down in any order you wish (you may shuffle these in secret).
 These creatures flip face up during damage phase

-w, w, double-tap: Steal an artifact from a target player.
+b, b, double-tap: Steal an artifact from a target player.

 This card may not be in a library. if this card is ever in a library remove it from the game immediately.

 You may pay 3 manna and double-tap *Shallan, Surgebinder*.
-If you do you may remove *Pattern, Lie Spren* from the game and play *Pattern, Cryptic* from outside the game with suspend 2.
+If you do you may transform *Pattern, Lie Spren* with suspend 2.

 ---
 ### Phase 3 - Shallan, Knight Radiant: